The Value of Mentorship

-When given the opportunity to move to Colorado and work at The Little Nell, Carlton jumped at the chance.
+In 2010, Carlton became the wine director of Aspen, Colorado’s The Little Nell.
 “I’ve spent all my life in DC, except for college, and I wanted to live in another part of the country.
 The quality of life in Aspen is amazing.”

 The Little Nell has had more master sommeliers come through its wine program than any other establishment in the country and has received awards from Wine Spectator and Wine Enthusiast magazines.
-There, Carlton continued to study and explore the vast world of wine under mentor Jay Fletcher, executive director of fine wine and Master Sommelier for Southern Wine and Spirits of Colorado.
-He sat for the Master Sommelier exam, dubbed the hardest test in the world, in May 2013.
-Out of the 63 candidates, Carlton was one of four who passed.
-He joins an elite group.
-In North America there are 133 who have earned the title and Carlton is only the second master sommelier of African-American descent.
+Carlton sat for the Master Sommelier exam, dubbed the hardest test in the world, in May 2013.
+Out of the 63 candidates, he was one of four who passed.

 “In a way, you’re always playing catch-up, constantly trying to stay current.
 There is always something new to learn and it becomes a lifestyle,” says Carlton.
 “It brings back memories of the CIA where the focus was on technique and professionalism.
 You learn how to operate under pressure.”
 When asked what advice he’d give to students, Carlton says, “Stay focused and humble, work hard and absorb as much as possible, seek out mentors, and keep your options open.
 You never know where you’ll end up.”